Home » Session Chairs

 Managing your session

 On the day of showcase session chairs play an important role in maintaining a professional atmosphere and keeping showcase running smoothly and on schedule.
-Please consider the following tips and recommendations.
+Please consider the following tips and recommendations:

 - There may be a session aide in your meeting room.
 The aide will be available to with the distribution attendance verification tickets, and to help with other duties, such as dimming the lights for LCD computer projector presentations.
 In the event that a session aide is not available during your session, you will need to handle these duties.
+Note that many aides will be assisting with the Showcase for the first time.

 - During your session, please keep your speakers on schedule.
 If a scheduled presenter has been canceled or the presenter is a “no show,” fill the extra time with discussion or a break.
 Do not advance subsequent presentations ahead of the schedule printed in the Showcase Program.